 Applicants to the Bachelor of Business Administration program must provide their full academic history, including official transcripts from all colleges and universities previously attended and proof of current enrollment.
-Your most recent post-secondary education must meet a minimum standard (overall average of 70% or a 2.80 GPA) and you must be in good academic standing with your last college or university to be considered for entry.
+Your most recent post-secondary education must meet a minimum standard (65% overall average from College and 60% overall average from University) and you must be in good academic standing with your last college or university to be considered for entry.

 Follow each step below to disclose your previous post-secondary education:

 - Save the full disclosure form to your desktop.

 - Close the full disclosure form on your web browser.

 - Using Adobe, open the form that you saved on your desktop.

 - Complete the required information on the form.